Keirin: Race schedule

 Keirin velodromes follow the same basic schedule of races when conducting a race meeting.
-On the first day of competition, the better keirin competitors are assigned to races of higher caliber, while others are assigned to low-caliber races.
-Keirin racers are guaranteed to compete on each day of the meeting unless they are disqualified from a race or retire from the meet for any reason - in which case alternate competitors are called up to fill in the lower-caliber races.
+On the first day of competition, the better keirin competitors are assigned to races of higher calibre, while others are assigned to low-calibre races.
+Keirin racers are guaranteed to compete on each day of the meeting unless they are disqualified from a race or withdraw from the meeting for any reason — in which case alternate competitors are called up to fill in the lower-calibre races.

 Below is a schedule of races conducted during a typical three-day FI event (open to both S-class and A-class riders).